 You’ve found the house you want to move to and now it’s time to go through the lease before paying rent.

 Avoid signing it before reading the fine print to understand the terms and conditions of your lease.
-Because the worst thing is people get into disputes with their landlords after they have moved in.
+This is how people end up missing red flags when house hunting.
+The worst thing is people get into disputes with their landlords after they have moved in.

 Let us look at 10 questions you need to ask your potential landlord to help you understand the lease before you sign it.